LTimothy/DoubleEntry/README.md

 ### Instructions
 * Download latest release for your platform.
 Instructions can be found in the app.
+* Sample data is included in this distribution.
+The ID column is *31* and the prefix for double-entry data is *X_*

 ### To Do
 * Documentation/Comments